violathadtanone/IDS706-Mini-Assignment-2-3-Sleep-Data/README.md

 ### 1. Add GitHub Actions
 - Create the folder called `.github` in the project root and create another subfolder called `workflows`.
-- Create the file called `test.yml` within `workflows` and include the code below.
+- Create the file called `test.yml` within `workflows` and include the code below:
 ```
 name: Functional & Integration Testing